-As the world’s most popular sport, football has no shortage of self-proclaimed experts who are confident in backing the right teams on a weekly basis.
+As the world’s most popular sport, football has no shortage of self-proclaimed experts who are (perhaps overly) confident in backing the right teams on a weekly basis.

-Most of these bettors will base their wagers on a weekly consumption of football-related news and views across various media, of which there is an exuberant amount given the saturated coverage of the sport.
+The majority of bettors will base their bets on their weekly consumption of football-related news and views across various media, of which there is a huge amount given the saturated coverage of the sport.

-But the advantage in football betting lies with those who take the time to do more in-depth research and find a way to read between the lines and correctly interpret the finest of details.
+The real advantage when it comes to football betting lies with those who take the time to learn to read between the lines and correctly interpret the finest of details.

 - In-Play Betting Tips